+Section 1.
+Regular members.
 Regular members have the right to vote at all general meetings of the Association and the right to hold any office of the association; to receive the University’s alumni publications; and all notices to all general meetings held under the auspices of the Association.

+Section 2.
+Honorary Members.
 Honorary members have all the rights of regular members except those of voting and holding office.

-5. Past-President, under the conditions of Section IV.1.b.;
+e.
+Past-President, under the conditions of Article IV.1.b.;

 And the following ex-officio members: